-A pre-nuptial agreement is a document in which a couple detail their intentions in relation to any property, assets, income and debts.
-It can also set out intentions in relation to any children.
+A pre-nuptial agreement is a document where couples can outline their ownership of and responsibility for any property, assets, income and debts.
+It also outlines who these assets and debts will belong to following a divorce.
+Additionally, it can also set out intentions with regard to any children.

-While they have no binding force under the law in England, courts are increasingly changing their attitudes towards pre-nuptial and separation agreements, and taking them into account when they are asked to determine issues between separating couples.
+While they have no binding force under the law in England, courts are increasingly changing their attitudes towards pre-nuptial and separation agreements.
+More and more, the courts are taking them into account when they’re asked to determine issues between separating couples.

 Do any of the following apply to you?

-If you have answered YES to any the above statements a pre-nuptial agreement should be made.
+If you have answered YES to any of the above statements, a pre-nuptial agreement should be made.

 The mere fact that such agreements will be assumed to have been entered into with the full knowledge and acceptance of both parties means that they can carry some influence should you and your spouse later decide to part.